 It’s Not A New Concept

 Tutorials in drawing and doodling for learning purposes have been going on for many more years than we might think.
-The first forms of writing, such as hieroglyphics, were merely figure drawings that portrayed information in stick figures.
+The first forms of writing, such as hieroglyphics, merely figured drawings that portrayed information in stick figures.
 The first maps were created by creating a visual representation of where someone had already been in a day.
 The medical profession learns most often by first studying drawings of the human body.
 And it’s one of the first ways we engage preschoolers in the learning process.
 It only makes sense, then, that it would find continued use throughout learning in a variety of subjects.

-A study was conducted in 2001 by the University of Nottingham’s School of Psychology Associate Professor Shaaron Ainsworth that found drawing not only assisted in the learning process in general, but it also helped students to retain information.
+A study was conducted in 2001 by the University of Nottingham’s School of Psychology Associate Professor Shaaron Ainsworth that found drawing not only assisted in the learning process in general but also helped students to retain information.
 Follow-ups showed that the same information was then more easily recalled in their muscle memory and communicated more clearly by those same students.

 Even the Sylvan Learning Center has admitted that whereas drawing and sketching can make it appear as if the student’s attention is drifting away, they are actually fully engaged in listening.
 Learners make concrete connections between the information they’re audibly receiving with the simple line drawings and sketches, often of geometric shapes, they are creating at the same time.
 These easy drawings were shown to increase the retention of information in the subjects of history, science, math, reading, and writing.